RMandava6/FindingLaneLines_Project01/writeup_template.md

 Below is the original image:
 ![alt text][image1]

-Below is the grayscale image
+Below is the grayscale image:
 ![alt text][image2]

 #### Step 2: